Skip to main content

 340+

 We killed 60% of the features.
 The investor needed to see transaction flow and traction, not an admin panel with 47 settings.
-We launched what mattered and built the rest post-funding.
+We launched what mattered and built the rest post funding.

-Infrastructure-as-code from day one meant the platform scaled without emergency rewrites when user growth spiked.
+Infrastructure as code from day one meant the platform scaled without emergency rewrites when user growth spiked.

 Weekly demos, not monthly status reports.
 The founder and his investor saw progress every 7 days.
 Confidence stayed high, decisions stayed fast.